 Let us take a long look at the Cockpit Country and why it, a little Jamaican monkey and the Maroons are of such importance.
-This monkey is called the Xenothrix Mcgregoria.
+The Jamaican monkey is called the Xenothrix Mcgregoria.
 It was discovered in Long Mile Cave by Harold Anthony in 1919 in the Cockpit Country.
 It is Jamaican and it descended from the African ‘owl monkey’ but evolved new features to survive living in its new environment -the Americas.
 It was brought from Africa prior to European discovery of the New World.
-But our scientists and historians are yet to examine if Africans traveled much further than Mexico, to as far as the Caribbean seas; for by 1492 when Columbus got to the Caribbean, the Xenothrix Mcgregoria had become extinct.
+But our scientists and historians are yet to acknowledge that the Africans who came to the New World prior to Columbus traveled much further than Mexico, to as far as the Caribbean seas; for by 1492 when Columbus got to the Caribbean, the Xenothrix Mcgregoria had become extinct.

 By the first Peace Treaty of 1738, the Jamaican Assembly, the then government, declared themselves foreigners to Maroon territory.
 It is Maroons who dictate the governance of Maroon lands, the rights of possession, and the rights of occupation.
 It was also agreed that Maroons would benefit from Crown lands.
 Maroons are free to go everywhere in Jamaica, except private property.
 However, the Jamaican Assembly sought to curtail Maroon rights.
 In 1864, by the Act 2 Wm.
 4, Cap.
 24 the privileges of free persons were conferred on the Maroons and by an Act, 5 Victoria Chap 49 all privileges and disabilities were removed from the Maroons to merge them into the population breaking the Treaty of 1738.
-It became an ethical and a legal contention, which was addressed to the Privy Council, but the Privy Council legally cannot rule against decisions of its own British Parliament and did not.
+In present time it became an ethical and a legal contention, which was addressed to the Privy Council, but the Privy Council legally cannot rule against decisions of its own British Parliament and did not.
 Maroons still contest these rulings which sought to make free people governed.